kubernetes-csi/external-provisioner/README.md

   with `--capacity-threads`.
-- Optional: enable producing information also for storage classes that use immediate volume binding with `--enable-capacity=immediate-binding`.
+- Optional: enable producing information also for storage classes that use immediate volume binding with `--capacity-for-immediate-binding`.
 This is usually not needed because such volumes are created by the driver without involving the Kubernetes scheduler and thus the published information would just be ignored.